sjasperse/TerraformAzureVSESubscriptionDemo/docs/Presentation.md

 ----
 ## Example 3

-Simple web app infrastructure, deployed to 2 regions using a reusable module, using a shared app insights.
+Simple web app infrastructure, deployed to 2 regions using a reusable module, and a shared app insights.

 Commands I will be using:
 ```sh